cokelaer/spectrum/README.rst

     * The parametric methods are based on Yule-Walker, BURG, MA and ARMA, covariance and modified covariance methods.
     * Non-parametric methods based on eigen analysis (e.g., MUSIC) and minimum variance analysis are also implemented.
     * Multitapering is also available

+The targetted audience is diverse.
+Although the use of power spectrum of a signal is fundamental in electrical engineering (e.g. radio communications, radar), it has a wide range of applications from cosmology (e.g., detection of gravitational waves in 2016), to music (pattern detection) or biology (mass spectroscopy).

 Installation
 ================